 - The owner estimates that the restaurant will create up to nine jobs in season (3-4 kitchen staff, 2-3 food runners or bussers, and 1-2 bartenders). - The restaurant would be open seasonally for lunch and dinner from April to November, 11:30AM-10:30PM and possibly for takeout in the off-season.
-Maximum hours for takeout would be 11:30AM-1:30PM and 5PM to 9PM, seven days a week. - The applicant has stated that the future owner (Patrick Lyons) currently provides some housing for employees of Back Door Donuts, and that Lyons would aim for Back Door Donuts and the new restaurant to share the same employees, so some of the new employees would potentially have housing. - The applicant has also stated that Lyons would try to employ local residents who already have housing, and/or family acquaintances who could live with him on the Island during the summer. - The housing mitigation fee of \$73,600 for DRI 674-M is due upon issuance of a Certificate of Occupancy.
+Maximum hours for takeout would be 11:30AM-1:30PM and 5PM to 9PM, seven days a week. - The applicant has stated that the future owner (Patrick Lyons) currently provides some housing for employees of Back Door Donuts, and that Lyons would aim for Back Door Donuts and the new restaurant to share the same employees, so some of the new employees would potentially have housing. - According to the applicant, 10 of the 20 current employees of Back Door Donuts would be available to work at the new restaurant. - The applicant has also stated that Lyons would try to employ local residents who already have housing, and/or family acquaintances who could live with him on the Island during the summer.
+Number and location of rental properties is still pending. - The housing mitigation fee of \$73,600 for DRI 674-M is due upon issuance of a Certificate of Occupancy.
 (This would be \$77,200, if adjusted for the current modification.)